-Call it a 21st-century version of a Neighborhood Watch - an electronic prevention programme designed to reduce crime in our town.
+Call it a 21st-century version of a Neighbourhood Watch - an electronic prevention programme designed to reduce crime in our town.

 The Town of Petawawa Police Services Board in partnership with policing personnel from the Upper Ottawa Valley Detachment of the OPP has implemented Petawawa E-Cop, an online portal designed to put information about such issues as property crime, emergency alerts and issues of a critical safety nature directly into the hands of our community’s most important stakeholders -- its citizens.